arcma034/phase3-eligibility-prescreen-engine/README.md

 > The goal is not only for the code to run, but for the screening logic to remain
 > stable and reviewable as more criteria are added.

+---

+## Design Choices

+### Why a rule-based system instead of ML?

+Because this use case benefits more from transparency than opaque prediction.
+Eligibility screening logic should be:

+- reviewable,
+- explainable,
+- easy to update, and
+- traceable to protocol intent.

+A rule-based design is a good fit for that objective.

+---

+### Why tri-state output?

+Because there is an operational difference between:

+- "the patient fails", and
+- "we do not yet have enough information".

+This project makes that difference explicit through `UNCERTAIN`.

+---

+### Why use buckets?

+Some groups of criteria are more realistic to handle as aggregated screening buckets rather than highly fragmented micro-rules.

+Examples in this PoC:

+- `R10` safety exclusion bucket
+- `R11` lab threshold bucket

+This keeps the system closer to how pre-screening often works in practice.

+---

+### Why keep the scope modest?

+Because a smaller, honest PoC is more credible than an overstated "full trial engine".
+This repository is intentionally scoped to demonstrate:

+- the architecture,
+- the rule design pattern,
+- the prescreen workflow, and
+- the traceability mindset.

+---

+## Protocol Mapping Layer

+The repository includes a protocol-mapping layer through `trial_meta.py`.

+Its purpose is to keep a clear connection between:

+- rule IDs,
+- protocol intent,
+- required input fields,
+- logic summaries, and
+- implementation status.

+This makes the project easier to maintain and easier to discuss in an interview, because it separates:

+1. clinical intent, and
+2. engineering implementation.

+> That mapping layer is especially useful for future expansion beyond the current rule set.

+---

+## Limitations

+This repository has important limitations by design:

+- It does not implement the full protocol.
+- It does not replace investigator, site, or clinician judgment.
+- It assumes structured patient inputs rather than raw EHR ingestion.
+- It does not currently parse unstructured clinical text.
+- It is a PoC, not a production clinical decision support product.
+- It does not provide medical advice.

+> I prefer to state these limitations explicitly rather than overclaiming the maturity
+> of the system.

+Potential long-tail items not yet fully covered may include:

+- transplant-related timing nuances,
+- CNS / meningeal involvement logic,
+- finer-grained infection stratification,
+- additional comorbidity details,
+- reproductive / pregnancy restrictions, and
+- more detailed laboratory or complication subcriteria.

+---